AnamKhalid09/Data-Science-Job-Opportunities/README.md

 - You must complete your analysis using a Jupyter notebook.
 - You must use the Matplotlib or Pandas plotting libraries.
-- For Part 1, you must include a written description of three observable trends based on the data.
-- For Part 2, you must take a screenshot of the heatmap that you create and include it in your submission.
 - Your plots must include labelling aspects like plot title (with date of analysis) and axis labels.
 - For max intensity in the heatmap, try setting it to the highest humidity found in the dataset.

 ## Hints and Considerations

-- The city data that you generate is based on random coordinates and different query times, so your outputs will not be an exact match to the provided starter notebook.

 - If you'd like a refresher on the geographic coordinate system, [this site](http://desktop.arcgis.com/en/arcmap/10.3/guide-books/map-projections/about-geographic-coordinate-systems.htm) has great information.

-- Next, take some time to study the OpenWeatherMap API.
-Based on your initial study, you should be able to answer basic questions about the API: Where do you request the API key?
-Which Weather API in particular will you need?
-What URL endpoints does it expect?
-What JSON structure does it respond with?
-Before you write a line of code, you should have a crystal-clear understanding of your intended outcome.

 - A starter code for citipy has been provided.
 However, if you're craving an extra challenge, push yourself to learn how it works: [citipy Python library](https://pypi.python.org/pypi/citipy).
 Before you try to incorporate the library in your analysis, start with simple test cases outside your main script to confirm that you are using it correctly.
 Often, when introduced to a new library, students will spend hours trying to figure out errors in their code&mdash;a simple test case can save you a lot of time and frustration.

-- You will need to apply your critical thinking skills to understand how and why we're recommending the tools we are.
-What is citipy used for?
-Why would you use it in conjunction with the OpenWeatherMap API?
-How would you do so?

-- While building your script, pay attention to the cities you are using in your query pool.
-Are you covering the full range of latitudes and longitudes?
-Or are you choosing 500 cities from one region of the world?
-Even if you were a geography genius, simply listing 500 cities based on your personal selection would create a biased dataset.
-Try to think of ways that you can counter this.

-  - **Hint:** Consider the full range of latitudes.

-- Once you have computed the linear regression for one relationship, you will follow a similar process for all other charts.
-As a bonus, try to create a function that will create these charts based on different parameters.

 **References: https://medium.datadriveninvestor.com/is-data-science-ranked-as-the-sexiest-job-for-2023-and-beyond-cf66d8ba5585